Varshithays/HTMLCSS/README.md

 # HTMLCSSand Javascript
-HTML and CSS course practices and some projects
+HTML and CSS& JS course practices and some projects